 The harmonic overcurrent function is used for non-directional instant and time-delayed overcurrent detection and clearing.
-The number of stages in the function depends on the relay model.
+The number of stages in the function depends on the device model.
 The function constantly measures the selected harmonic component of the selected measurement channels, the value being either absolute value or relative to the RMS value.
-The blocking signal and the setting group selection control the operating characteristics of the function during normal operation, i.e. the user or user-defined logic can change function parameters while the function is running.